-If Connection.Dialect belongs to the SMB 3.x dialect family and the status code is STATUS_FILE_NOT_AVAILABLE, the client SHOULD<177> replay the write request by looking up the request in Connection.OutstandingRequests using the MessageId field of the SMB2 header.
+If Connection.Dialect belongs to the SMB 3.x dialect family and the status code is STATUS_FILE_NOT_AVAILABLE, and Connection.ServerCapabilities includes SMB2_GLOBAL_CAP_PERSISTENT_HANDLES or SMB2_GLOBAL_CAP_MULTI_CHANNEL, the client MUST look up the request in Connection.OutstandingRequests using the MessageId field of the SMB2 header.
+If the request is found, the client SHOULD<180> replay the request by setting SMB2 FLAGS REPLAY OPERATION bit in the SMB2 header.